Osmond d'Avigdor-Goldsmid

 Sir Osmond Elim d'Avigdor-Goldsmid, 1st Baronet DL JP (9 August 1877 – 14 April 1940) was a British financier and baronet.

 Life

-D'Avigdor-Goldsmid was born to Jewish parents Elim Henry d'Avigdor Goldsmid.
+D'Avigdor-Goldsmid was born to Jewish parents.
+His father, Elim Henry d'Avigdor, was a noted civil engineer.
 He was educated at Harrow School and Trinity Hall, Cambridge.

 First World War

 D'Avigdor-Goldsmid served in the France during the First World War (1914–19).
 He reached the rank of Lieutenant Colonel and was twice mentioned in dispatches.

 Public life

 He served as High Sheriff of Kent in 1912, Chairman of the Jewish Colonisation Association (1919), President of the Anglo-Jewish Association (1921–26), President of the British Board of Deputies of British Jews (1926–33), and Treasurer of the Jewish Memorial Council.

 Baronetcy

 Born Osmond d'Avigdor, he "added the name Goldsmid on inheriting the estates of his cousin Sir Julian Goldsmid".
 He was created a Baronet of Somerhill in the County of Kent on 22 January 1934.